lit/lit.dev/packages/lit-dev-content/site/blog/2022-07-19-lit-for-polymer-users.md

 }
 ```

 This component uses two-way binding to the `input` element, and has a notifying property, so a parent element can use two-way binding with the `name` property.
-The two-way binding to the input isn't terrible: it's only updated when the `input` event fires.
+The two-way binding to the input makes sense since the binding is set only when the `input` event fires.
 However, by adding an event listener for the `input` event, you can eliminate the notifying property:

 ```js
 static properties = {